 Situated along the Pacific Ocean, 280 miles away from Mexico City, Oaxaca is home to the famous Monte Albán pyramids and 16 indigenous communities.
-Artists and designers work with local artisan groups there, using locally available materials to create designs that are inspired by both tradition and innovation.
+Artists and designers work with indigenous artisan groups there, using locally available materials to create designs that are inspired by both tradition and innovation.

 A rich culture of pot making has existed in Oaxaca for hundreds of years.
-In more than seventy pottery villages, the techniques of shaping (hand spinning without a potter’s wheel), firing, and glazing are passed down from mother to daughter.
+In more than seventy pottery villages, the techniques of shaping (hand spinning without a potter’s wheel), firing, and glazing have been passed down from mother to daughter.
 These techniques were refined through generations to improve the appearance and functionality of the final products.

 Barro Negro (black clay) and barro rojo (red clay) are two of the most famous pottery styles from this region.

 From extracting and purifying the clay, to firing the dried and polished pieces in underground pits, a piece of black clay vessel typically takes two months to complete.
 Once finished, the product shows an irregular, metallic black sheen.